rmsk2/moreorless/readme.md

 SuperBASICs `list` command performs pretty printing when showing a program.
 I.e. it for instance automatically indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing a BASIC program.
-On the other hand it allows you to look at the program in a much more comfortable and you can search in the program's text.
+On the other hand it allows you to look at the program in a much more comfortable way and you can search in the program's text.

 ## General